-Delivery of DUS Loans.
-A DUS lender has two options when it decides to deliver an interest-bearing DUS Loan to us: the lender may sell the delivered loans to us for cash, or the lender may exchange the delivered loans for certificates that evidence an interest in one or more underlying pools that contain the delivered loans.
+When a DUS lender delivers interest-bearing DUS Loans to us, the lender may sell the delivered loans to us for cash, or the lender may exchange the delivered loans for certificates that evidence an interest in one or more underlying pools that contain the delivered loans.
 If the DUS lender decides to exchange the loans for certificates, the DUS lender may retain the certificates or may sell the certificates to a third-party investor.
 A DUS lender may sometimes sell certificates to an investor at a premium over their face value.
 On occasion, we may share with the DUS lender a portion of the premium paid by the investor.

-Underwriting and Servicing.
+Underwriting and Servicing

 A DUS lender originates and underwrites each standard DUS loan generally to conform to our DUS loan product requirements as described in the DUS Guide.
 We delegate to the DUS lenders the responsibility for underwriting and servicing DUS loans.
-If the principal balance of a standard DUS loan on the issue date of the certificates is less than \$3,000,000, or less than \$5,000,000 in certain high cost markets, the DUS lender may deliver the loan to us using underwriting requirements that generally conform to DUS standards but that are streamlined to reflect the smaller loan sizes.
+As part of our efforts to acquire loans secured by small multifamily properties, we allow DUS lenders to deliver lower-balance loans that were originated using underwriting requirements that generally conform to DUS standards but that are streamlined to reflect the smaller loan sizes.
 The DUS Guide provides that each standard DUS loan when purchased is assigned to one of several underwriting tiers ("tiers").
 Each tier has minimum underwritten debt service coverage ratio and maximum underwritten loan- to-value ratio requirements.
 The required values may be changed from time to time.
 The Multifamily Schedule of Loan Information discloses the tier for each loan in a pool.

+Loss Sharing

-Loss Sharing.
-In return for our delegation of the responsibility for underwriting and servicing DUS loans, the DUS lenders enter into arrangements with us that specify the method of sharing any losses on the loans that they deliver and/or service.
+In return for our delegation of the responsibility for underwriting and servicing DUS loans, the DUS lenders enter into arrangements with us that specify the method of sharing any losses on the standard DUS loans that they deliver and/or service.
 These arrangements may vary among DUS lenders and may provide for different loss sharing among various transactions, ranging from the DUS lender bearing a specified first loss percentage for a transaction to the DUS lender having no loss sharing obligation for a transaction.